Trump backs Arizona candidate who echoes 2020 election lies

 Trump’s endorsement could shake up a primary campaign that is without a clear front-runner and is largely defined by jockeying for Trump’s backing.
 Despite his reelection loss to Democrat Joe Biden, Trump remains popular with his party’s core supporters.

+Trump on Thursday also endorsed construction executive Tim Michels in Wisconsin's GOP gubernatorial primary, sidestepping the state's former lieutenant governor and inserting himself into yet another competitive race.

+The endorsement is likely to elevate Michels, a late entrant into the race, and marks a blow for Rebecca Kleefisch, who served as lieutenant governor under former Gov. Scott Walker and has been leading in the polls.
+The winner of the Aug.
+9 primary will will face Democratic Gov. Tony Evers.

-In picking Masters, Trump sided with another acolyte of tech investor Peter Thiel after Trump's backing helped "Hillbilly Elegy" author JD Vance secure the GOP nomination in Ohio last month.
+In picking Masters in Arizona, Trump sided with another acolyte of tech investor Peter Thiel after Trump's backing helped "Hillbilly Elegy" author JD Vance secure the GOP nomination in Ohio last month.

 Masters, 35, has been a fierce critic of the technology industry where he built his career and has given voice to the cultural grievances that animate GOP base voters.
 He has called for reducing legal immigration and espoused the baseless "great replacement" conspiracy theory, claiming Democrats are trying to "replace Americans who were born here."